johnrom/docker-wordpress-wp-cli-xdebug/README.md

 Additionally, I've removed an opcache configuration file that the WordPress image installs because it appeared to affect PHP Opcode Caching on my machine.
 You shouldn't notice a difference unless your local machine gets a lot of hits *lol*.

 Finally, I added phpunit to integrate unit testing into my workflow.
+Unfortunately, WP installs the tests using `mysqladmin`, which requires installing `mysql`.

 **This is super untested.** Do not use in production.
 I built this on Windows so permissions are not correct.
 Maybe one day I will fix it.